 To compare Uber vs. renting a car, check out this article on disneytouristblog.com called Uber vs. Rental Cars at Disney World.

-wdwprepschool.com has a great article that’s very detailed on how Uber works.
+wdwprepschool.com has a great article that’s very detailed on Why We Like Uber More than Lyft at Disney World.

 There’s an entire thread on Using Uber at Disney World on disboards.com.
 You’ll find almost any question you ever had about Uber answered here.